News

 On the 22nd of november 2011, three hens and one cock arrived at Ipiutaq guest farm...

-... to have fresh eggs in the winter was a dream which came true on the 19th of december 2011... just for the cook´s birthday!
+... to have fresh eggs in the winter was a dream that came true on the 19th of december 2011... just for the cook´s birthday!

 Visit from the Bank of Greenland